PaddlePaddle/PaddleSlim/docs/zh_cn/api_cn/pantheon_api.md

 - **times (int):** The maximum repeated serving times, default 1.
 Whenever the public method **get\_knowledge\_generator()** in **Student** object called once, the serving times will be added one, until reaching the maximum and ending the service.
+Only valid in online mode, and will be ignored in offline mode.

 **Return:** None